terraform-provider-openstack/terraform-provider-openstack/docs/resources/networking_bgp_speaker_v2.md

 * `peers` - (Optional) A list of BGP peer IDs to associate with the BGP speaker.

+* `dragents` - (Optional) A list of dynamic routing agent IDs to associate with the BGP speaker.

 ## Attributes Reference

 The following attributes are exported: